 Another thing to note is that they share some of the data collected to third parties, particularly to advertisers.
 According to them, they share the data with their partner advertisers in order to deliver relevant ads to users while on their website or while using their services.
 While there were no pop-ups during our tests, the Secure Search search engine did display ads along with our search results.

 The amount of data McAfee collected is concerning, to say the least.
 But believe it or not, many antiviruses collect just as much data from their users.
 So while we’re not very thrilled with McAfee’s data collection policies, it’s an industry norm that we can’t control.

-No matter how good its features are and how easy it was to use, the fact remains that McAfee is not a free software.
-So what’s the cost of getting total protection from McAfee Total Protection?
+No matter how good its features were and how easy they were to use, the fact remains that it costs money to use McAfee.
+So how much should you expect to pay?
 Well, that will depend on how many devices you want to protect.

 Considering that McAfee Total Protection includes antivirus, firewall, web protection, identity protection, and a VPN, it offers a pretty good value for its price.
 Check out our McAfee antivirus pricing page to learn more about McAfee’s subscriptions.

-McAfee Total Protection is undoubtedly a smart choice for an antivirus.
+McAfee is undoubtedly a smart choice for an antivirus, especially if you choose one of the all-in-one packages like McAfee+.
 It’s affordable, it did a good job of detecting threats, it’s easy to use, and it has multi-platform support for Windows, Macs, iOS, and Android.
-However, what works for us might not work as well for you, so to recap, here are McAfee’s strongest points and areas where it could still improve.
+However, what works for us might not work as well for you.

-If you’re looking for other alternatives to McAfee Total Protection, we suggest reading our review of the best antivirus software.
+If you’re looking for other alternatives to McAfee, we suggest reading our review of the best antivirus software.
 Picking an antivirus is not an easy task, but with the help of our research and hands-on experience, you will find the right antivirus software for you in no time.